-It does have tuna in it which, even though mentioned in the name of the salad, is actually not the most noticeable ingredient!
-There are tons of crunchy little vegetables in it along with a creamy mayonnaise-based dressing that combine together to make the perfect salad.
 Sometimes I change up the ingredients a little if I don’t have everything on hand, but the original recipe is the best.
-I could eat this salad every day….
+I could eat this Hearty Tuna Salad every day.

 - 2 (6 oz.) cans Tuna

 - 1 (10 oz.) package frozen peas, unthawed

 - 1 teaspoon soy sauce